 Short-term, annual targets are used to measure success of the delivery of the capital program planned for the given year.
-Setting mid- and long-range targets can serve as a communications tool to define state of good repair goals for an agency, given existing revenues, expenses and prioritization practices.
-These are goals for the level of performance the agency desires to achieve in the future, considering competing objectives.
-They can also be used to identify funding shortfalls and to communicate backlog.
-Ideally mid- and long-term targets should be set for revenue vehicles, facilities and other assets critical to the agency's mission.
+Setting mid- and long-range targets can serve as a communication tool to define state of good repair goals for your agency given existing revenues, expenses, and prioritization practices.
+These are goals for the level of performance your agency desires to achieve in the future, considering competing objectives.
+They can also be used to identify funding shortfalls and communicate backlog.
+Ideally mid- and long-term targets should be set for revenue vehicles, facilities and other assets critical to your agency's mission [link to criticality paper].

-Midterm targets can project the level of state of good repair given an agency's current capital funding plans and serve as a check that the current investment portfolio is moving the agency toward achieving its longerterm targets.
-Such targets can point to opportunities to accelerate procurement or construction activities-or gaps in current plans.
-These targets can help communicate how revenues, prioritization and capital packages will (or will not) bring the agency closer to long-term state of good repair targets.
+Mid-term targets can project the level of state of good repair given your current capital funding plans and serve as a check that the current investment portfolio is moving the agency towards achieving its longer-term targets.
+Such targets can point to opportunities to accelerate procurement or construction activities, or gaps in current plans.
+These targets can help communicate how your revenues, prioritization, and capital packages will (or will not) bring you closer to long-term state of good repair targets.